 ---|---|

 Smart lighting is revolutionizing energy management, enabling optimized consumption and greater lighting customization.
-These intelligent systems adjust light intensity to actual needs, improve safety, reduce maintenance costs and minimize the environmental footprint.
+These smart systems adjust light intensity to actual needs, improve safety, reduce maintenance costs and minimize the environmental footprint.
 As is often the case with smart cities, approaches vary widely, as do solution budgets.
-This is also the case for intelligent parking sensors.
+This is also the case for smart parking sensors.